artm/ipod_db/README.md

 ===========

     Update the iPod database.
-Given directories of bookmarkable and non-bookmarkable media ipod will find all supported tracks add them to the iPod database so the device is aware of their existance.
+Given directories of bookmarkable and non-bookmarkable media 'ipod' will find all supported tracks add them to the iPod database so the device is aware of their existance.

+    The tracks under 'books' folder will get "riffled" - tracks from the same folder are spread out in the list so they don't follow each other if possible.
+IN THE FUTURE it is planned to allow configuring of track groups which are treated like single folders - e.g. to spread out all SciAm's "60 second somthing" podcasts along the playlist.

     It is perfectly possible to have other directories full of tracks in device's subconscious - e.g. when time-sharing the device among members of a poor family.
 Just make sure you update the database using your directories when receiving it from a relation.

-    iPod remembers playback position on bookmarkable media and the ipod goes out of its way to preserve the bookmarks.
+    iPod remembers playback position on bookmarkable media and the 'ipod' goes out of its way to preserve the bookmarks.
 It also removes bookmarkable files from shuffle list.